The State of Startup Fundraising: Focus on Europe

 The report underscores significant variances in industry outcomes.
 For instance, the logistics sector saw a substantial decline in valuations by 31.95% in Q4, with Crunchbase data indicating a decrease in funding from $6.2 billion in 2022 to $1.0 billion in 2023.
 This sharp decline is attributed to a collapse in the freight market, rising interest rates, and a dwindling investor appetite.

 Conversely, the fintech sector experienced a valuation surge of 21.48% in the same period.
 KPMG data corroborates this trend, showing an increase in funding from $11.9 billion in Q4 2022 to $14.8 billion in Q2 2023.
-This rebound is interpreted as a recovery from a challenging 2022, signalling a renewed investor interest in financial technologies.
+This rebound is interpreted as a recovery from a challenging 2022, signaling a renewed investor interest in financial technologies.

 European Venture Capital Activity